fibonacci61/fibonacci61.github.io/src/content/blog/vrc_1.md

 ## V5RC

 This was the _High Stakes_ season.
 This year, I graduated middle school and was placed in the high school team.
-This year, I was focused, and I wasn't going to allow myself to repeat what I did.
+This year, I was focused, and I wasn't going to allow myself to repeat what I did last time.

 Reprising my role as programmer, I began preparing the robot's code from 2025-09-05, before the team's first meeting.
 I developed the philosphy that programming was a trivial task, and that most effort should be spent on designing and driving the robot.
 With this philosphy, I also believed that other members should have a means of configuring the robot without diving into the code, in case of an emergency where I wasn't available.